-During the 1940s, a man named Alex Jordan discovered a 60-foot chimney of rock in the beautiful Wyoming Valley - it was here he decided to build a house on the sandstone formation called Deer Shelter Rock.
+During the 1940s, a man named Alex Jordan discovered a 60-foot chimney of rock in Wisconsin's beautiful Wyoming Valley- it was here he decided to build a house on the sandstone formation called Deer Shelter Rock.

 Jordan built the house as a weekend retreat and never intended it to be a tourist attraction.
 However, people kept coming to see the architectural wonder they had heard about.
 Jordan eventually started asking for 50-cent donations.
 That was only the beginning.
 The 14-room house is the original structure of what is now a complex of many buildings, exhibits and garden displays.